10 Examples of Compound Sentences

 6. You have taken many online courses, yet you haven’t completed this one.

-7. She has tried learning French, but she has found it challenging.
+7. She has learned French, but we have found it challenging.

 8. I have read that thriller story, so I have started a new one.